 - A happy and productive College environment is nurtured through an emphasis on self-discipline, cooperative learning and an authentic partnership between home and school.

-- Expectations of student behaviour are clearly articulated and communicated to all who are part of the St. John’s Community, via the Code of Conduct document.
-The Code of Conduct document and Right and Responsibility information is visibly displayed in each classroom and published in the school diaries.
+- Expectations of student behaviour are clearly articulated and communicated to all who are part of the St John’s Community, via our Shared Expectations Matrix and The Code of Conduct Document.